Sabina Sehgal Saikia: Impact

 Sabina Sehgal Saikia was known for her reviews of food and restaurants.
 She began her career in journalism through her membership with ‘Spicmacay’, a global, non-political organization that promotes culture to young students.
 She became involved with the Times of India while working on the 150th anniversary.
 Sehgal later switched her direction as she became a writer who covered the CBI, also known as the Central Bureau of Investigation in India.
 This career path finally landed Sabina a position of editor of a popular Indian paper called ‘Delhi Times’.
 Her work with ‘Delhi Times’ is where Indian journalism began to recognize the talents she had for reviewing restaurants.
 Sabina's knack for analyzing the ambience, service, value for money and, food of restaurants made her a famous food critic that could determine the future of any eateries in India.
 When Sabina perished in the attacks on Mumbai her impact as a journalist was renowned from all over the capital even from people who did not know her personally.

-Reactions

-When Sabina perished in the attacks on Mumbai her impact as a journalist was renowned from all over the capital even from people who did not know her personally.
-Sabina was a character of that in itself and many co-workers of hers admired her sense of appreciation for the smaller things in life that meant more to a person than just a job.
-The neutralization of these attacks from just a group of young men was delayed by mismanagement by the Indian government and their lack of preparedness for terrorist's threats.
-A counterterrorism official from the U.S. hinted that this terrorist group being well trained seemed to be very similar to Al-qaida in the acts they committed.
-Many people were disturbed and felt questionable about how this attack turned out sparking a dramatic change in national security for India.